Universal-Rating-System/VEnvIt/README.md

 - vn.ps1 (Create a new virtual environment)
 - vi.ps1 (Initialize an existing virtual environment)
 - vr.ps1 (Remove a virtual environment)
-- install.ps1 (Commands to initiate the installation)
+- Install.ps1 (Commands to initiate the installation)
-- conclude_install.ps1 (Install `venvit`)
+- Install-Conclude.ps1 (Install `venvit`)
-- dev_env_var.ps1 (Sample environment configuration)
+- secrets.ps1 (Sample environment configuration)
-- Some form of testing is introduced, but is rudimentary and more than incomplete.
-The next step is to implement Pester.
-See [Issue #1](https://github.com/BrightEdgeeServices/venvit/issues/1) and [Issue #2](https://github.com/BrightEdgeeServices/venvit/issues/2)

 # vn.ps1

 ## Introduction

-This script, `vn.ps1`, creates a Python virtual environment.
+`vn.ps1`, creates a Python virtual environment.
 It uses a combination of environment variables and command line parameters to set up the environment.
-If the target project directory already exists and has a `pyproject.toml`, the Python modules will be installed accordingly, alternatively it will install a default set of development tools.
+If the target project directory already exists and has a `pyproject.toml`, the Python modules will be installed accordingly, alternatively it will install a default set of development tools:

 - Pre-Commit
 - Black